Projects / Victoria Street Wastewater Rising Main - Stage 1

 What we are doing

 We have timed the work in this area for Stage 1 to avoid delays to the work that is being undertaken to strengthen Te Matapihi/the Central Library.
-The second stage between Harris and Willeston Street will be constructed in 2024.
+The second stage between Harris and Willeston Street will be constructed following this work.